DevonWieczorek/Local-Wordpress-Docker-Network/README.md

 4. Once the sync has been finished, you will get a prompt asking if you'd like to save the configuration you just entered.
 If you choose to do so, you will be able to run the saved configuration by running `sh local.<local_domain.com>-sync-db.sh`

+# Redirect Broken Images
+For images that live on your Production site but not Staging or Development, you will need to reach out to WPEngine to set up a general redirect for you.
+To learn how, you can follow <a href="https://github.com/FluentCo/local_docker_network/wiki/Special-Redirects">these instructions</a>.

 # Tips & Tricks

 ## View running containers